 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-Read on for additional information on what to wear in August, average highs and lows, and a few tips to save during your stay.
+Read on for average highs and lows, tips on what to wear in San Francisco in August, my favorite outdoor festivals and events, and a few tips to save during your stay.

 Here are the average temps for the San Francisco weather in August.